stat545ubc-2021/mda-tami-kali/README.md

 # milestone 3 #
 the final step of the mini data analysis project

+# output folder #
-- the **output folder** contains saved files from milestones 2 and 3
+contains saved files from milestones 2 and 3